 Using organic practices or being organic certified means we use natural processes and materials to grow our crops while promoting ecological balance and preserving biodiversity.
 We're committed above and beyond the guidelines for organic certification through practices such as minimizing the use of fossil fuels and plastic, avoidance of even organic pesticides and installing perennial wildlife and pollinator habitats.

-We believe in creating and maintaining fertility from within our farm as much as possible, through cover crops, compost, vermicompost, compost teas, and leaves.
+We believe in creating and maintaining fertility from within our farm as much as possible, through cover crops, compost, vermicompost, extracts, and natural mulches.
 We are stewards of the land and as such we strive to keep the land productive for many future generations to come.